ignite/cli/docs/guide/blog/comment-blog.md

 The `case *types.MsgCreateComment` statement handles messages of type `MsgCreateComment`, calls the `CreateComment` method, and returns back the response.

-Every module has a handler function like this to process messages and call keeper methods.

 ## Process Messages